 HMC Rx Care Pharmacy is a full-service retail pharmacy.
-We have trained clinical pharmacists and staff to address all of your pharmacy needs.
+We have trained clinical pharmacists and staff to address your pharmacy needs.
 We are located on the lower level of Hamilton Medical Center, near the cafeteria, and we pride ourselves in serving Hamilton Associates and patients of Hamilton Medical Center.
-Every day, we are committed to providing personal and professional service as well as competitive prices.
+We are committed to providing personal and professional service at competitive prices every day.
 We accept most major insurance plans.
-The HMC Rx Care Pharmacy is open 7:30am-7:30pm, Monday – Friday.
+The HMC Rx Care Pharmacy is open 7:00 am-5:30 pm, Monday – Friday.

 Refilling your prescriptions is easier than ever – Click Here to refill yours today.

 We have an app for that!
 Download the HMC Rx Care app today to manage your prescriptions and order your refills on the go.
 Download on the App Store or get it on Google Play.

 At Hamilton Medical Center, filling prescriptions before you leave the hospital is fast and simple with our Meds-To-Go service.

 - If you wish to have your prescriptions filled upon discharge, you may have your physician send your prescriptions to HMC Rx Cares Pharmacy.